-- 1. Integrated Notice: The State will use a new simplified, integrated model notice for appeals explanations, developed and approved by CMS.
-The new notice will retain all essential information for Enrollees and be used, with modifications as needed, throughout the Demonstration. - 2.
-Appeal time frames: Enrollees, their authorized representatives, and providers for Medicare service appeals will have 90 days to file an appeal related to denial, reduction, or termination of authorized Medicare benefit coverage.
+- a.
+Prior to January 1, 2018, Enrollees, their authorized representatives, and providers for Medicare service appeals will have 90 days to file an appeal related to denial, reduction, or termination of authorized Medicare benefit coverage.
 Enrollees, their providers, or their authorized representatives will have 90 days to file an MCO/SNP appeal related to the denial of services or payment or the reduction or termination of previously authorized Medicaid or Medicare/Medicaid hybrid benefit coverage.
-The 90-day period extends the typical Medicare period by 30 days to allow for additional flexibility for Beneficiaries and to align the Medicaid and Medicare timelines.
+The 90-day period extends the typical Medicare period by 30 days to allow for additional flexibility for Beneficiaries and to align the Medicaid and Medicare timelines. - b.
+On and after January 1, 2018 [or January 2017 if DHS plans to implement then], all 90-day timeframes described in section F.2.a above will change to 60 days.